 Stevie Nicks ‘Stands Back’ While Prince Works His Magic

 Even on the day in 1983 that she married now ex-husband Kim Anderson, Stevie Nicks couldn't refuse her muse.
-As the couple drove out to Santa Barbara for their honeymoon, Nicks heard Prince's "Little Red Corvette," his big hit at the time off of 1999, on the radio.
-She spent the rest of the night writing the song it inspired: "Stand Back," which she recorded for 1983's The Wild Heart.
+As the couple drove out to Santa Barbara for their honeymoon, Nicks heard Prince's "Little Red Corvette" on the radio and felt inspired.

-And while the Fleetwood Mac singer-songwriter technically wrote it, she's long admitted the song "belongs" to Prince, whose synthesizer work is even on the recording, but never received a credit on the album.
-Once it was written borrowing the "Little Red Corvette" melody, she called Prince, told him of her inspiration, and asked him if he would meet her at Sunset Sound in Los Angeles.
+Though the Fleetwood Mac songstress technically wrote "Stand Back," she's long admitted the track "belongs" to Prince, whose synthesizer work is even on the recording, but never received a credit on the album.
+Once it was written borrowing the "Little Red Corvette" melody, she called Prince, told him of her inspiration, and asked him if he would meet her at Sunset Sound studio in Los Angeles.
 Twenty minutes later, he was there.
 According to Prince Vault, the date was Feb.
 8, 1983.

-"He said, 'No,' and walked over to the synthesizers that were set up, was absolutely brilliant for about 25 minutes, and then left," she told Timothy White for his 1991 book Rock Lives.
-"He was so uncanny, so wild, he spoiled me for every band I've ever had because nobody can exactly re-create — not even with two piano players —what Prince did all by his little self."
+"He was so uncanny, so wild," Nick noted in the book Rock Lives.
+"He spoiled me for every band I've ever had because nobody can exactly re-create — not even with two piano players —what Prince did all by his little self."

-The song went to No. 5 in the U.S. Billboard Top 100, and it marked the beginning of a long relationship, though the two didn't spend a lot of time together.
-At one point, following a Fleetwood Mac show, she was flattered to realize Prince was putting the moves on her.
+"Stand Back" went to No. 5 in the U.S. Billboard Top 100, and marked the beginning of a long relationship between the two iconic musicians.
+At one point, following a Fleetwood Mac show, Nicks was flattered to realize Prince was putting the moves on her.

 "We get into his purple Camaro and bomb out onto the freeway at 100 m.p.h.
 I’m terrified, but kind of excited too,” she recalled, but quickly added that things stayed platonic.
 “I get on the plane and the rest of the band are like [drum fingers, rolls eyes],” she laughed.
 “I’m like, ‘What?
 Nothing happened.'”

-One thing they disagreed on was drug use: "He hated them.
-And he hated that I did drugs and that's probably why we didn't hang out more," she told the Associated Press.
+One thing the legendary musicians disagreed on was drug use: "He hated them.
+And he hated that I did drugs and that's probably why we didn't hang out more," Nicks explained to the Associated Press.
 "He was worried that I would die of an accidental drug overdose and my sadness is that he did die of an accidental drug overdose.
 He's up there looking down, saying to me, 'Sweetie, I can't believe it happened either.'"

-"Stand Back" wasn't their last attempt at a collaboration.
-After working together on her song, she asked him if they might ever write a song together.
-In response, Prince sent Nicks a demo of the title track to the soundtrack for Purple Rain, asking her to write lyrics for the music.
+"Stand Back" wasn't the duo's last attempt at a collaboration.
+After working together on her song, Nicks asked Prince if he'd like to team up on another tune.
+In response, he sent her a demo of the title track to the soundtrack for Purple Rain, asking her to write lyrics for the music.

 “It was so overwhelming, that 10-minute track, that I listened to it and I just got scared,” Nicks remembered.
 “I called him back and said, ‘I can’t do it.
 I wish I could.
 It’s too much for me.’
 I’m so glad that I didn’t, because he wrote it, and it became ‘Purple Rain.'”